Skip to main content

 Your Profile page has three tabs:

-• Positions: all active positions with live PnL data
+• Positions: active positions with live PnL data.

-• Open Orders: orders that have been placed but not yet filled (relevant for limit orders)
+• Open Orders: orders that have been placed but not yet filled (relevant once limit orders return).

 Upstream Providers